-The tax considerations differ depending on whether the individual Securityholder invest in Corporate Fund shares or Trust Fund units directly in a non-registered account or indirectly through a registered plan, such as a trust governed by a "registered retirement savings plan" ("RRSP"), a "registered retirement income fund" ("RRIF"), a "deferred profit-sharing plan" ("DPSP"), a "registered education savings plan" ("RESP"), a "registered disability savings plan" ("RDSP") or a "tax-free savings account" ("TFSA") within the meaning of the Tax Act (a "Registered Plan").
+The tax considerations differ depending on whether the individual Securityholder invest in Corporate Fund shares or Trust Fund units directly in a non-registered account or indirectly through a registered plan, such as a trust governed by a "registered retirement savings plan" ("RRSP"), a "registered retirement income fund" ("RRIF"), a "deferred profit-sharing plan" ("DPSP"), a "registered education savings plan" ("RESP"), a "registered disability savings plan" ("RDSP"), a "tax-free savings account" ("TFSA") or a "first home savings account" ("FHSA") within the meaning of the Tax Act (collectively, the "Registered Plans").
 This section assumes that the securities of the Funds are a "qualified investment" and not a "prohibited investment", within the meaning of the Tax Act, for a Registered Plan.